wafflespeanut/rust-catalog/README.md

 ## rust-catalog

 A "file-backed" map, which inserts keys and values into a file in O(n) time, and gets the values in O(log-n) time using binary search and file seeking.
-For now, it only supports keys and values that support the `Display` and `FromStr` traits (i.e.,) those which can be converted to string and parsed back from string.
+For now, it only supports (hashable) keys and values that implement the `Display` and `FromStr` traits (i.e., those which can be converted to string and parsed back from string).
 This will change to serialization in the near future.

 ### Notes